EefPino/Project/REPORT.md

      When you click on a specific country it calles the functions createBarchart() and createDonutchartData() with the country and year as arguments.
 It also calls the function which creates a legend

+## Challenges

+I had many intentions at the start, but I have not done these all like I expected beforehand aswell.
+To start with the emigration of the criminals.